belgianmobileid/doc/OIDC/chapters/authorization_request.md

-<aside class="notice">Depending on the identity document used to create an itsme® account and the country issuing it, not all claims are always available or formated the same way.
+<aside class="notice">Depending on the identity document used to create an itsme account and the country issuing it, not all claims are always available or formated the same way.
 Please refer to <a href="https://belgianmobileid.github.io/doc/claims/" target="blank">this page</a> to check which claims are available in which cases.</aside>

 ### Parameters